Hotels4Teams

 Which hotels near Golf Links Park have a fitness center?

-Which hotels near Golf Links Park have a pool?
+Which hotels near Golf Links Park have an outdoor pool?

 Do any hotels near Golf Links Park offer a shuttle?